As of July 11, 2022, most library locations and the Smithsonian Archives Reading Room are open to the public by appointment. Request an appointment

-The Administrative Services Office (ASO) provides administrative support to all programs of the Smithsonian Institution Libraries
+The Administrative Services Office (ASO) provides administrative support to all programs of the Smithsonian Libraries.
+The Finance and Administration (FA) provides administrative service and policy solutions to assist SLA Staff archive mission goals.

 The Smithsonian Libraries play a key role in advancing knowledge and preserving America’s heritage.
 Support for our efforts by making a gift today.